Lab 0: Intro and Setup

 CS 61C primarily uses a couple services for distributing assignments, receiving work, and grading.
 There's a brief overview of the important ones in the sections below.

+Unfortunately, some regions and organizations block access to our educational materials and tools.
 If you're unable to access any services or resources due to internet access restrictions, you can download and use the Berkeley campus VPN (see the Berkeley Library VPN info page).
-If the campus VPN is inaccessible or doesn't work for you, contact us (Ed preferrably, if that's not accessible email
+If the campus VPN is inaccessible or doesn't work for you, contact us (Piazza preferrably, if that's not accessible email

 cs61c [at] berkeley.edu) and we can try to work something out.